A common reason for drilling holes in a joist is to run an electrical or plumbing line through it.

 Considering their low depth, all manufacturers advise leaving the flanges on.

-Drilling holes in them may alter the load transfer mechanism of the joist.
+Additionally, drilling holes in them may alter the load transfer mechanism of the joist.

 Also, do not drill holes near the bearing points of the joist.